Focus and Control

 Success and failure are intertwined.
 We can pretty much succeed at anything.
 Conversely, we can fail at anything, too.
+And, neither actually define us (unless we let them).

 We don’t get to control whether what we do is a success or a failure, either.
 Most of us would probably pick not failing every time.
 Past successes, talent built, connections we’ve made … these help, but aren’t guarantees of anything.

-Side-note: If success was something we could easily control, the first thing I’d do is create a donut that cures cancer (possibly the best example of a “win-win” ever.)
+Side-note: If success was something we could easily control, the first thing I’d do is create a donut that cures cancer (possibly the best example of a “win-win” ever).

 I’ve tried being a writer, a designer, a software developer, a course creator, a startup starter, and many more things.
 I’ve had a couple wins, many losses, and sometimes I feel like I’ve got more questions about how to be an adult making a living now, than I did when I was a teenager.

 A lot of victories come from not letting screwups become setbacks, rather than having a large amount of expertise or talent.
-We win not because we don’t screw up, but because we screw up enough to learn that those screwups have lead us the only possible alternative solution: no longer screwing up.
+We win not because we don’t screw up, but because we screw up enough to learn that those screwups have lead us the only possible alternative solution: no longer screwing up as much.
 And then—harder still—is knowing when a screwup requires perseverance and when it requires throwing in the towel to run headlong in a new direction.
 Basically, it’s a war of attrition on screwups.

 Money spent, time invested, skill acquired, effort exerted… these can help steer us towards succeeding, but they don’t guarantee we’ll get there.
 We get to control a lot less than we think we do.
 A lot less.